AdsCryptoz22/EasyBuildSystem/README.md

 Like the add-on AOE available in the repository, which will significantly increase your performance on scenes where you have a lot of parts, or other add-ons like the [The Forest Like](https://www.youtube.com/watch?v=GMeZ9TLTIsQ).

+Other features are available you can view the asset description for that.

 It is recommended to consult the [Release Notes](https://www.adsstudio12.net/) to know all about the current version.

 In case of problems/suggestions do not hesitate to contact us.